Cutting the Cord: Is It Worth It?

 What are you watching and where can you get it?

 If your household favors the big cable networks like ABC, CBS, NBC, and live sports from the NBA or NFL, you aren’t completely beholden to traditional cable TV.
 There are streaming services that connect you to live TV channels — like Sling, Youtube TV, and AT&T TV Now.
-A live TV streaming service is typically cheaper than an old-school cable package.
-You can also select smaller channel packages that contain only the content you actually watch (including sports channels) and avoid getting stuck in any contracts.
+A live TV streaming service typically costs $73–$95+ today depending on the plan and market fees, and you can avoid long‑term contracts.
+Rights for marquee leagues increasingly split across linear and streaming—plus a new multi‑network sports joint venture aims to aggregate ESPN, FOX, and WBD sports networks in one app, potentially reducing the need for a full vMVPD for some fans Venu Sports.

 After you’ve surveyed your viewing habits, you may find there are cheaper ways to watch your favorite shows or that you’re subscribed to platforms you don’t need.
 But don’t snip that cable just yet.
 If you discover your household frequents channels you can’t get in one streaming package, there’s a chance a traditional cable subscription might still be the best fit for you.
 Let’s dig into the major costs for each kind of setup.